miezebieze/Project-Interstellar/README.md

 Contact Information
 -------------------
-You can contact me on the homepage: http://www.pygame.org/project-Project+Interstellar-2943-.html or via email: max12354678910@gmail.com
+You can contact me on the [homepage](http://www.pygame.org/project-Project+Interstellar-2943-.html) or via email: max12354678910@gmail.com
 		(subject: Project_interstellar)